 Thesis projects for the Master of Environmental Science and Management and Master of Environmental Data Science programs are data-driven and competently researched solutions to real-world environmental problems, whether it's analysis of a marine conservation program, or an eco-entrepreneurial venture that fill a market gap.

 Master's thesis and capstone projects provide students with unequaled training and experience in performing professional-level work that involves managing group dynamics, developing strategies, and applying technical expertise to solve complex multidisciplinary environmental problems.
 Every master's student is required to complete a thesis or capstone project.

-MESM students complete either a Master's Group Project or an Eco-Entrepreneurship Project to fulfill their thesis requirement.
+MESM students are required to complete either a Master's Group Project or an Eco-Entrepreneurship Project to fulfill their thesis requirement.
 These small-group projects solve an environmental problem proposed by a client agency, business, or organization.

 Group Project teams usually comprise four to five students who spend nine months collaborating to solve an actual environmental problem faced by a real-world client.
 Each year, students, faculty, and prospective clients submit proposals for new Master’s Group Projects.
 Past projects have solved environmental problems in areas such as: apparel industry sustainability, pollution impact on human health, microplastics, marine environment protection, corporate carbon footprint, sustainable fisheries and aquaculture, drought resilience, sustainable agriculture in communities, freshwater pollution, food waste streams, electric vehicles, renewable energy impacts, and ecosystem conservation.